 Energy, as such, can not be measured.
 Muzzle energy figures are calculated.
 Fortunately, once the energies are calculated, you can file them away in the useless information bin.
 Yup, muzzle energy has no reflection on the lethality of one round over another.
 Any .22-250 rifle round loaded to spec will create a higher muzzle energy number than some loads for the .454 Casull.
 Which one would you rather have when facing down an angry grizzly bear?
 For me, it sure wouldn’t be the .22-caliber round, despite its energy “advantage.”

-To read more, stop by the Gun Digest Store and get your copy of Big-Bore Revolvers today.
+To read more, get your copy of Big-Bore Revolvers today.
 There is something here for the beginner, the expert, the weekend warrior, and both the mildly and keenly interested.
 Topics include:

 - Custom guns

 - Care and feeding of your big-bore revolver

 - Bullet types, energy, and other myths exposed